putnam/msbackup-recover/README.md

 The password is "hashed" and stored in the header for the backup catalog, but files are not encrypted or modified.
 Technically, a restoration from a password-protected backup is possible by fiddling with the file headers.

 However, I thought it would be more fun to reverse engineer the password hashing algorithm and write something that cracks it.
+So I spent most of a day spinning up a VM with DOS 6, setting up remote debugging, and digging through the code in Ghidra.
+And it paid off!

 The password hash is a 10-byte ASCII string stored at offset 0x61 in catalogs created by this version of MSBACKUP.
 If there is no password, this area will be null.